GizzZmo/BlogSite/README.md

 # BlogSite
-creating a full-fledged PHP blog site with registration, email confirmation, and individual user blogs
+How to create a full-fledged PHP blog site with registration, email confirmation, and individual user blogs ?

 Okay, creating a full-fledged PHP blog site with registration, email confirmation, and individual user blogs is a significant undertaking.
 I can provide you with a comprehensive conceptual outline and a roadmap of the key components and steps involved.